lgss/lgss-digital-tech-playbook/outsystems/development.md

 ## Logic

 ### Server Actions
-Server Actions should be grouped in folders of relvance.
+Server Actions should be grouped in folders of relevance.
 For example:

 * `CREATE`
 * `UPDATE`